Anglo-American band Arrows had signed to RAK Records in 1974, but never had the success

 the audience duly shouted and waved their scarves aloft it really wasn't to be.

-The second series of the year began on the 28th September with guests including The
+The second series of the year began on the 28th September with a new band member,

 Gilbert O'Sullivan, T Rex and others.
 By the end of the second series the band had